Marshals and Batons

 Presidential Seal

-The 肉肉传媒 seal is an adaptation of the state seal of Georgia with 肉肉传媒 Mountain in the background.
+The 肉肉传媒 Seal is an adaptation of the state seal of Georgia with 肉肉传媒 Mountain in the background.
 M. Thomson Salter III, professor emeritus of art and a charter member of the faculty, designed the seal.

 ksu cermony podium with gold presidential seal on the front.